How to Make HIPAA Compliant Online Intake Forms

 If you’re interested in using electronic forms, you may be interested in using programs like Healthie, Google Forms, or SurveyMonkey.
 (Note: Both SurveyMonkey and Google Forms are not HIPAA-compliant.)

 Interested in converting to electronic forms?
 At Healthie, we will convert your forms for you!
 We digitize your forms and work with you to get the kind of client experience you’re looking for.
+Access this feature and many more risk-free when you sign up for Healthie’s Free Starter Plan.

 Make more time to grow your business